Meghal-kc/the-giz-tool/README.md

 #top 2
 # the-giz-tool
 "VULNERABILITY CHECKER" -:
-can be used for checking whether there is any possibility for a crack in the ce.
+can be used for checking whether there is any possibility for a crack in the main exe.